Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique

 \subsection{{\it Swift} and SARA data analysis}

-The {\it Swift}/UVOT and SARA data are analyzed via the Python package {\it photozpy}.
+The {\it Swift}/UVOT and SARA data are analyzed via the Python package {\it photozpy}\footnote{https://github.com/Yong2Sheng/photozpy}.
 The automatic data analysis pipeline is built for the data reduction and aperture photometry.
-The package requires HEASoft\footnote{https://heasarc.gsfc.nasa.gov/docs/software/heasoft/} (v.6.31.1 for this paper) and Swift Calibration Database (CALDB)\footnote{https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/} (v.1.0.2 for this paper) to be installed for the {\it Swift} data analysis.
+This package requires HEASoft\footnote{https://heasarc.gsfc.nasa.gov/docs/software/heasoft/} (v.6.31.1 for this paper) and the {\it Swift} Calibration Database (CALDB)\footnote{https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/} (v.1.0.2 for this paper) to be installed for the {\it Swift} data analysis.
 This is because the {\it swiftz} module is a wrapper for the \texttt{UVOTIMSUM}, \texttt{UVOTSOURCE}, and \texttt{fappend} commands for aligning and combining image extensions and running photometry.
 The {\it Swift} data analysis follows the standard pipeline provided by \cite{poole_photometric_2008}.
-The source region has a radius of 5${\arcsec}$ for all filters to match the calibration from counts to magnitudes.
-However, the background region has a radius varying from 20${\arcsec}$ to 30${\arcsec}$, depending on the source density of the field.
+The circular source region has a radius of 5${\arcsec}$ for all filters to match the calibration from counts to magnitudes.
+However, the circular background region has a radius varying from 20${\arcsec}$ to 30${\arcsec}$, depending on the source density of the field.
 Instrument response, bad pixel removal, sensitivity and dark corrections are handled by CALDB.